 The benchmark for agents that run the experiment — not just propose it.

 USW asks a different question — not how much science an agent knows, but whether it can drive genuine discovery through a real experimental loop, the way a working scientist does.
-Every task is drawn from a Nature-family paper and broken into atomic, individually verifiable steps.
+Most tasks are open problems from a scientist’s own bench — no answer published yet — and each is judged by a rubric that scientist wrote.

 Evolve an HACS enzyme with record activity toward formaldehyde